jtl5770/goleds/README.md

-This setup of the sensors may include restricting the path of sight where light falls onto the sensor to shield it from noise sources (like all the other sensors in the system) or playing with the place and orientation of the sensor fixture.
+This setup of the sensors may include restricting the path of sight where light falls onto the sensor to shield it from noise sources (like IR from the other sensors in the system) or playing with the place and orientation of the sensor fixture.

 The following picture shows the TUI in sensor mode (Note that you can